cmu-sei/redemption/doc/test.md

 In theory, the experiment is concluded when there are no remaining alerts with satisfactory=false.
 All alerts we examine will have satisfactory to be true or wontfix.

-There is also two features that can be determined from running the Redemption tool on the test case.
+There is also a feature that can be determined from running the Redemption tool on the test case.

  * patch (empty|nonempty)

 Indicates if the Redemption tool actually proposed a repair patch for the code (nonempty).
 Alerts from the brain module will contain a 'patch' slot which may be an empty or nonempty list; you can use this to determine the patch feature.
 Or see if Redemption presented a file distinct from the un-repaired source.

- * is-false-positive (true|false)

-This feature indicates if the Redemption tool determined that an alert is a false positive and thus warrants no repair.
-It would always be false of Redemption provided a repair, or provided no repair for other reasons.
-Alerts from the brain module will contain a 'why_skipped' slot which contains a list.
-If there is a string in that list which beings with the text "Dominated by the following nullness checks", then is-false-positive=true, otherwise it is false.

 ##### Result States

 After running Redemption on a test case, we can deem its output to always fit in exactly one of these states.